Saint Arbour Church and Residence

-The first study imagined the redevelopment of the site through retention of the original church, and adding a new congregation hall, more surface parking, and an apartment building.
+The first study imagined the redevelopment of the site through retention of the original church, and adding a new congregation hall, more surface parking and a revitalizing cladding strategy to renew the feel of the existing church.
 It prioritized the conservation of key heritage elements from the church while enabling necessary upgrades.
 Accessibility and inclusivity were central goals of the design, with improved entryways, safe egress routes, and fully accessible washrooms.

 Sustainable site planning shaped every aspect of both designs.
 Mature trees and green spaces were retained to preserve biodiversity and enhance stormwater management.
 The project emphasized low-carbon materials, passive design strategies, and high-efficiency systems to create a resilient, future-ready development.